alexzhangs/jekyll-hooks/README.md

-# jekyll-jpt-hook
+# jekyll-hooks
-A Jekyll plugin to inject jekyll_picture_tag tags into content of post through hooks.
+A Jekyll plugin to do find-and-replace in site content through hooks.